 Fashion designer Trina Turk and husband photographer Jonathan Skow purchased a legendary 1936 Streamline Moderne-style three-bedroom home in the hills of Palm Springs, which had been famously deemed “Ship of the Desert” in a 1937 cover story of Sunset.
-The couple set out on some light surface restorations, but after an ill-fated arson fire burned the home down to its foundation, they enlisted famed architecture firm Marmol Radziner to guide them through a ground-up restoration.
+The couple set out on some light surface restorations, but after a fire burned the home down to its foundation, they enlisted famed architecture firm Marmol Radziner to guide them through a ground-up restoration.
 Carefully restored with a bright, well-edited view, the landmark home feels like a very fashionable time capsule.

-Interior designer and writer David acquired a home by famed architect Richard Neutra, which is marked by an abundance of floor-to-ceiling windows and a blurring of the indoors and out.
+Interior designer and writer David Netto acquired a home by famed architect Richard Neutra, which is marked by an abundance of floor-to-ceiling windows and a blurring of the indoors and out.
 While he didn’t make many renovations to the house, his interior decor selections—which include a Mies van de Rohe daybed, Poul Kjaerholm lounge chairs, a large sculpture by John Koga, and a wicker ottoman by Franco Albini—complement Neutra’s vision beautifully.

 Fashion designer John Eshaya restored a 1964 home in Palm Springs with a distinct, fashionable perspective.
 Eshaya renovated all the bathrooms in the house—save for its grand, spa-like master bath which boasts an original pink marble tub and walls—and installed new flooring throughout.